billbillbilly/Database/README.md

 set_working_directory(project_folder)
 ```

-Then, you can clone this repo with the code below in your second code cell:
+Then, you can clone this repo in your work directory with the code below in your second code cell:

 ```
 ! git clone https://github.com/billbillbilly/Database.git